YaruZeng/FinShark/README.md

 If you want to run the app on your local server, please follow the instructions:

-1) Clone the repository into your computer.
+1) Clone the repository into your computer, install all dependencies.

 2) Create a SQLServer database on Azure data studio or SQL Server Management Studio, get the connection string.